c3d/xl/doc/HANDBOOK_2-evaluation.md

 ### Execution context

-The execution of XL programs is defined by describing the evolution of a particular data structure called the _execution context_, which stores all values accessible to the program at any given time.
+The execution of XL programs is defined by describing the evolution of a particular data structure called the _execution context_, or simply _context_, which stores all values accessible to the program at any given time.

 That data structure is only intended to explain the effect of evaluating the program.
 It is not intended to be a model of how things